Trousdale County License Hearing Guide

 After Criminal Case Concludes

-- Fees: The reinstatement fee varies but is usually a few hundred dollars.
+- Fees: Reinstatement fees vary but are typically a few hundred dollars.

 Special Programs